Step 2: The Initial Approach for Licensing Your Invention

 Therefore, if possible, start with someone in marketing or sales.

 Meeting marketing and sales people is easy at a trade show.
 They are everywhere.
 There is no switchboard to filter you out on a trade show floor.
 Just walk into a booth, find the product line that comes closest to your invention, and ask for the Product Manager responsible for that product line.
 If the Product Manager is not there, start pitching your invention to the person in front of you.
-They will probably find someone else for you to talk to, or tell you who to call at the home office – however, you just might be speaking to a senior manager, or the President.
+They will probably find someone else for you to talk to, or can tell you who to call at the home office – however, you just might be speaking to a senior manager, or the President.
 Regardless of whom you talk to, be polite and act professionally - and always be ready to do a deal.
 You might be offered an initial deal on the spot and If you hesitate you could lose your opportunity.

 Just being at a trade show gives you an aura of professionalism.
 It is the best place for making an initial approach.